sivcan/ResponseToFile-Postman/README.md

 1. If you want all the data to be written to a single file then you can modify the value of mode to appendFile instead of writeFile (More functions here: [Node FS](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback))

 2. If you want each response to be stored in a different file, then you can provide a `uniqueIdentifier` such as `Date.now()` or some environment variable as a counter, and it'll be used generate unique file names.
 You can also make the value of uniqueIdentifier as `true` and the server will internally append a unique number to every file name.

+3. You can provide options to the FS lib, e.g. `options: { encoding: 'base64' }`.